×

 Show your students a Christmas cookie recipe like this one.
 After reading the recipe, see if students can act out the process for making the cookies.

-Or make your class even tastier by letting students maker their own cookies in class.
+Or make your class even tastier by letting students make their own cookies in class.
 Try these no-bake cookie recipes: Cornflake Clusters or Chocolate Oat Bars.
 Then have your students make their cookies and have a cookie taste off.
 Each person tries each cookie (allergies permitting) and votes for their favorite.

 6. How to Decorate a Christmas Tree